Healing1219/PROPER/README.md

 2.Enter the `$HOME/PROPER/config` directory and execute `source lingo13.sh` 和 `source lpsolve.sh`.
 If there are incorrect paths or other problems, please refer to `config/configure.txt `document.

-3.After the configuration is completed, use the command`java -jar PROPER_linux.jar` to execute。 Similarly, the .jar files in the `demo/assertions` and `demo/termination` folders can be executed in the same way.
+3.After the configuration is completed, execute the command`java -jar PROPER_linux.jar` in `PROPER` directory。 Similarly, the .jar files in the `demo/assertions` and `demo/termination` folders can be executed in the same way.

 For Windows: